kuoliangkwong/kkl-mvvm-sample/README.md

 This includes on using
 1. Data binding
-2. Java Observable and Observer
-3. Android Binding Observable
+2. Android Binding Observable
-4. Separate View and its logic from Activity
+3. Separate View and its logic from Activity